janejuenyang/persist/files/reconsideration-request-template.md

 As a probationary employee, I understand that my employing agency has the authority to terminate my appointment based on performance under 5 C.F.R. § 315.804 (see 5 C.F.R. § 315.804).
 However, this regulation establishes specific requirements that do not appear to have been fully followed in my case:

-1. Written Notice Stating Specific Reasons for Termination • 5 C.F.R. § 315.804(a) (see 5 C.F.R. § 315.804) states that an agency must provide a probationary employee with “notice in writing as to why the employee is being separated.”
+1. Written Notice Stating Specific Reasons for Termination • [5 C.F.R. § 315.804(a)](https://www.ecfr.gov/current/title-5/chapter-I/subchapter-B/part-315/subpart-H/section-315.804) states that an agency must provide a probationary employee with “notice in writing as to why the employee is being separated.”
 The termination notice I received does not contain any specific reasons or evidence supporting the claim of “performance issues.”

-2. Official Agency Documentation • Per 5 C.F.R. § 315.804(b) (see 5 C.F.R. § 315.804), an agency must have documented reasons supporting the termination of a probationary employee.
+2. Official Agency Documentation • Per [5 C.F.R. § 315.804(a)](https://www.ecfr.gov/current/title-5/chapter-I/subchapter-B/part-315/subpart-H/section-315.804), an agency must have documented reasons supporting the termination of a probationary employee.
 I request copies of any relevant records, including performance evaluations, counseling records, and any prior warnings or notices provided to me.

 **Role of OPM and Agency Responsibility**